DusanNikolov/diplomski/README.md

 Sequential implementation using FFTW library is in the folder test_OLA.

-GPU implementation using cuFFT library will eventualy reside in the folder test_OLA_CUDA
+GPU implementation using cuFFT library will eventually reside in the folder test_OLA_CUDA